springload/react-accessible-headings/README.md

 The raw React Context.
 Note that the value may be `undefined` in which case you should infer a level of `1`.
 No clamping of valid ranges of values occurs.

-## Feature: Detecting skipped headings
+## Unusual Feature: Detecting skipped headings

 `react-accessible-headings` tries to encourage correct heading levels by polling the DOM to check for incorrect heading levels.

-**This only occurs during Development mode, not in production**.
+**This only occurs during Development mode, not in Production**.

 This helps detect skipped heading levels through incorrect usage such as,